 In 2010, the National Heart, Lung, and Blood Institute of the National Institutes of Health established a Center for Cardiovascular Outcomes Research at Yale University, one of three identified after a national competition.
-CCOR’s 4-year grant will provide the research infrastructure to develop a national surveillance program for cardiovascular care and outcomes.
-This will allow the opportunity to look at current care patterns and treatment outcomes, identify best practices, evaluate cost-effectiveness, and develop and refine tools for measuring outcomes.
-CCOR will also support scholarship with practical value to clinical practice and health care policy.
+CCOR’s 4-year grant provided the research infrastructure to develop a national surveillance program for cardiovascular care and outcomes.
+This allowed the opportunity to look at current care patterns and treatment outcomes, identify best practices, evaluate cost-effectiveness, and develop and refine tools for measuring outcomes.
+CCOR also supported scholarship with practical value to clinical practice and health care policy.

 CCOR Project 1 – ENCORE Examining Novel Cardiovascular Outcomes and Regional Effects

-We seek to better understand the patterns and systems of care that lead to improved patient outcomes through two allied projects.
-In the first project, which is built upon our existing Medicare database, we will pursue scholarship that characterizes top performance and its key determinants.
-We will harvest this data structure through collaborative research.
-ENCORE’s aims are as follows:
+We sought to better understand the patterns and systems of care that lead to improved patient outcomes through two allied projects.
+In the first project, which was built upon our existing Medicare database, we will pursue scholarship that characterizes top performance and its key determinants.
+We harvested this data structure through collaborative research.
+ENCORE’s aims were as follows: